Electric Vehicle Legislation Must Preserve State Vehicle Franchise Laws and Consumer Affordability

 There is an important public policy rationale for Congress to preserve state vehicle franchise and licensing laws, as these laws are based on the states’ interest to provide consumer protection, vehicle price competition and convenient service networks to support vehicle owners especially for warranty and recalls.

-Provisions promoting the adoption of EVs were included in the Build Back Better Act (H.R.
-5376) which the House passed in November.
-Congress must ensure that a state’s traditional role to provide consumer protections, and the licensing and regulation of vehicle commerce, including EVs, within its borders is preserved.
+Provisions promoting EV adoption were included in the Inflation Reduction Act (H.R.
+5376) which was signed into law on August 16.
+The law preserves state vehicle franchise laws.
+Congress must ensure that a state’s traditional role to provide consumer protections, and the licensing and regulation of vehicle commerce, including EVs, within its borders is preserved in any future legislation.